 The Wendell Gilley Museum’s collection of bird carvings by its namesake includes pieces made between 1931 and 1983, from his first piece (a primitive miniature mallard drake) to a life-size king eider drake made especially for the Museum.
 The carver’s wife, Addie Gilley, created the core of the collection by diligently saving more than 100 works during a 50-year period.
 Her "nest egg" enabled the Museum to open in 1981 with excellent representations from all eras of her husband’s carving career.
 The museum continues to acquire and borrow more of Wendell's work to share with our members and visitors through the generosity of donors and lenders.

 Works by other Artists

-Many additional works have since been added to the collection, primarily through the generosity of private donors and lenders.
-We currently have a wonderful large wall relief by Maine artist Bernard Langlais, on loan from local member Hilary Harwood.
-We also have over thirty miniature carvings by Elmer Crowell, one of the giants in the field of bird carving, as well as over eighty carvings by important carver Harold Haertel, who was born the same year as Wendell Gilley.
-Harold Haertel's carvings are on loan courtesy of his som, Tom Haertel, and will be on view 2019 and 2020 - read more on our Exhibitions page.
-As noted, we also have a variety of 2-dimensional works and sculptures by noted contemporary artists.
+Many additional works have been added to the collection, primarily through the generosity of private donors and lenders.
+We currently have a wonderful large wall relief, by Maine artist Bernard Langlais, on loan from local museum member Hilary Harwood.
+We also have more than thirty miniature carvings by Elmer Crowell, one of the giants in the field of bird carving, as well as more than eighty carvings by important carver Harold Haertel, who was born the same year as Wendell Gilley.
+Harold Haertel's carvings are on loan courtesy of his son, Tom Haertel, and will be on view through 2020.
+Read more on our Exhibitions page.
+As noted, we also have a variety of two-dimensional works and sculptures by noted contemporary artists.